rackspace/php-opencloud/docs/quickref.md

 Quick Reference - Cloud Databases (database as a service)
 =========================================================

-### Connecting to Cloud Databases
+### Connecting to the Database service

 Cloud Databases is not part of OpenStack; the product is only available via a Rackspace connection:

     $cloud = new OpenCloud\Rackspace('https://...', array(...));

-To connect to Cloud Databases, specify the service name ("cloudDatabases"), the region, and the URL type:
+To connect to Cloud Databases, you use the `DbService` object.
+Like the other services, you must specify the service name ("cloudDatabases"), the region, and the URL type:

     $dbaas = $cloud->DbService('cloudDatabases','DFW','publicURL');